 Completing an induction and training plan is essential to ensure a good learning experience.
-A sample induction and training plan is provided on the resources page of our website here.
+A sample induction and training plan is provided here.
 Some additional hints and tips for an effective induction are:

 Week One - Induction

 Hints and Tips: Induction and Training Plan